CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/Lab-Instructions.md

    ![](media/labinst4.png)

-3. **Validate exercise progress:** Clicking on **Validate** button to begin the validation of a task specified just in front of the Validate button.
+3. **Validate exercise progress:** Click on **Validate** button to begin the validation of a task specified just in front of the Validate button.

    ![](media/labinst8.png)